robang74/roberto-a-foglietta/318-who-paid-for-that-study-science-and-business.md

 In this post are cited two topics.
 The sugar promotion into the food industry and the AI adoption hype.
 Let me propose two articles of mine about, in the next comment (here below, due to # of chars limitation) or, alternatively, for those who are less involved in science and technology, follow this [link](https://g.co/gemini/share/751136f5e2d4), instead.

+- [Gemini on Transparency in Scientific Funding](data/318-who-paid-for-that-study-gemini.txt#?target=_blank) &nbsp; transcription of the chat above linked.

 ---

 ### About sugar and AI hype topics